 Gold Creek

-A little further up by car from the Alouette Lake day area and campground is Gold Creek.
+A little further up by car from the Alouette Lake day-area and campground is Gold Creek.
 There you will find a second campground, plus a beautiful river area that’s popular for playing in on hot days.

-Close to the gravel parking lot is a great 2.7 km trail to Gold Creek’s Lower Falls.
+Close to the gravel parking lot is a great 2.7-kilometre trail to Gold Creek’s Lower Falls.
 The hike is fairly level the whole way and takes about one hour in each direction.
 Dogs on leash are welcome, but not bikes or horses (both of which have plenty of other trails elsewhere in the park to go along).

 Halfway up the trail to the Lower Falls is a beach area by the river, which is a great rest spot and popular place for picnics.